-Why Children Protest Going to School:
+Why Children Protest Going to School: More Evolutionary MismatchOur schools work against children's instincts, not with them.

 Most children in our society protest going to school.
 Am I telling you something new?